Reviews You Can Rely On

 Credit: Jeff Dobronyi

-Our expert team has bought and tested over 76 men's ski jackets over the last decade.
-Our current review covers 16 of the best models available via side-by-side comparison.
+Our expert team has bought and tested over 80 men's ski jackets over the last eleven years.
+Our current review covers 17 of the best models available via side-by-side comparison.
 We put insulated jackets, shells, and 3-in-1 models to the test at the resort and in the backcountry.
 Ex-pros and mountain guides fill up our team's roster that took these models to ski hills during storms and bluebird days.
 It's hard to judge warmth, weather resistance, comfort, ventilation, and more from the specs and marketing claims on a screen, so we do the work for you.
 Our assessments and recommendations will lead you to the right product for your needs and wallet.

 We've also got dedicated reviews for underlayers like insulated jackets and warm base layers to create the perfect layering system.
-If you need new hard goods, our in-depth reviews cover some of men's skis and ski boots on the market.
+If you need new hard goods, our in-depth reviews also cover men's skis and ski boots.

 Related: Best Ski Jackets for Women